Skip to content

 • Cross Collateralized vehicles.

 Chapter 7 can be the best solution to financial problems in today’s economy.
-But you need to have the help of a trained professional to insure you don’t fall in to the many traps for the unwary within the Bankruptcy Code.
+But you need to have the help of a trained professional to insure you don’t fall prey to the many traps for the unwary within the Bankruptcy Code.
 Call today for your free initial consultation.

 CHAPTER 13: IS IT STILL A VIABLE OPTION?